wilmarques/wilmarques.github.io/src/app/pages/experience.md

 I also have a strong experience in leading teams, architecting solutions, and Back-end development.

-Below is a summary of my professional journey:
+Check out my professional experience:

 ## F1RST Digital Services